 Capria’s theory of impact goes beyond providing catalytic capital, aiming to impact populations or systems that lack access to resources, essential products and services, or higher quality employment opportunities.
 In the long term, we envision dozens of new markets where thriving entrepreneurial ecosystems will be fueled by local and global capital flow, healthy competition will be established among entrepreneurs and local investors, and a network of advisors and mentors will support the continued ecosystem development.

-- Greenfield markets – Fund managers foster innovative fast-growing tech-enabled businesses that profitably deliver sustainable products and services in vast, largely under-served markets of Latin America, Africa and South/Southeast Asia.
-Markets can be:
+- Underserved markets – Fostering innovative fast-growing tech-enabled businesses that profitably deliver sustainable products and services in vast, largely under-served markets of the Global South including India, Southeast Asia, Latin America, and Africa.

 - Underdeveloped – relatively new investment market, subject to systemic challenges, including governments coming out of crises and/or with unfriendly policies around entrepreneurship;